FAQs and Guides

 Alternatively, in circumstances where the parties and panel agree, and/or where the panel of the relevant division believes it to be fair and convenient to do so taking into account the circumstances in particular of the defendant, the language of the patent may be used.
 This may be particularly important where defendants are sued in a division which uses an entirely unfamiliar language.

-It is likely that English will be the actual or an optional language in the majority if not all divisions of the UPC.
+English is available before all divisions of the UPC, and is the predominantly used language at First Instance.
 However, care should be taken when selecting a language and a division, having regard to the likely impact of using what may be a second or even third language of the participants, judges and representatives.

 Central Division